 National Library Day is celebrated every year on 6 April.
-The celebrations are a part of National Library Week, organized by the American Library Association.
-Throughout the week, and especially on this day, people come together to celebrate the crucial roles that libraries and librarians play in our society.
+On this day, people come together to celebrate the crucial roles that libraries and librarians play in our society.
 It’s also the day to reflect on the importance of reading and how essential it is to make books accessible and affordable for every reader.
 A well-stocked library can introduce readers to many new worlds, and helps them become more informed citizens.
 Libraries are also great community spaces where people can gather to exchange ideas and learn together.

 History of National Library Day

 Libraries aren’t a new concept — it dates back millennia.
 The first systematically organized library was founded in the 7th century B.C. by Assyrian ruler Ashurbanipal in Nineveh, in contemporary Iraq.
 It contained approximately 30,000 cuneiform tablets sorted by subject.

 Since their inception, almost every great civilization has built libraries.
 They became great repositories of knowledge, and a few ancient libraries live on even today.
 The goal of these libraries was to collect knowledge and distribute it for its use in everyday life.
 Special importance was given to books on agriculture, architecture, medicine, art, manufacturing, war, and topics concerning the betterment of life.
 As the years went by, people realized the benefits of having publicly accessible centers of knowledge, and libraries became an important feature in cities and towns across the world.